dejuliusvince/Quick_Team_Profile_Maker/README.md

 Each team generated will have one manager, and once the manager has been created the user will have the option to add engineers and interns to the team.
 All employees will have their id and email included in their generated HTMl card.
 Engineers will also have a link to their github profile, and interns' cards will display the school that they are currently attending.

 This app can be downloaded from this github repository and run locally.
-Enter the command 'node index.js' to begin entering team member information.
+Once npm is initialized and node modules are downloaded, enter the command 'node index.js' to begin entering team member information.
 Once the user is done entering team member information, the generated teamprofiles.html file in the dist folder will update and can be viewed in the browser.

 ## Walkthrough Video
 The application's functionality can be demonstrated by following the link to the video below: